 - The defendant derived more than $1,000,000 in gross receipts from one or more financial institutions as a result of the offense, increase by 2 levels; or

 - The offense substantially jeopardized the safety and soundness of a financial institution, increase by 4 levels.

 There is a range of other bribery charges that have different Base Levels and therefore different enhancements, all of which we will be happy to discuss in greater detail during our initial consultation.

 Stanford Law School runs the Foreign Corrupt Practices Act Clearinghouse website where it reports a “heat map” of intensity for famous bribery cases in the United States.
 At the top of the list, the most egregious is Goldman Sachs’ connection to Malaysia and the U.A.E. between 2009 and 2014.
 At the bottom of their list is Siemans for their involvement all over the world, with countries on almost every continent.
-According to the International Monetary Fund, 5 percent of global GDP, or $1.5 trillion, are exchanged every year in the form of bribes.
+According to the International Monetary Fund, 5 percent of global GDP, or $1.5 trillion, is exchanged every year in the form of bribes.
 Bribery is extremely dangerous because it is intricately tied with human trafficking, narcotics trafficking, and even terrorism.

 According to the United States Sentencing Commission, there were 214 people sentenced after being convicted of bribery charges in 2018.
-However, they also noted that since the 2014 fiscal year, the amount of bribery offenders has actually decreased by 31.2%.
+However, they also noted that since the 2014 fiscal year, the amount of bribery offenders has decreased by 31.2%.

 What Can You Do If You’re Charged With Bribery

 If you’ve been arrested for bribery or are under investigation for public corruption, you’re entitled to the best legal defense available.
-Contact the San Diego legal team at the Law Offices of Vikas Bajas immediately.
+Contact the San Diego legal team at the Law Offices of Vikas Bajaj immediately.
 We stand ready to defend you in state and federal court.